SergiuB/blog/content/post/tap-arrow-functions.md

 const tap = (fn, x) => { fn(x); return x };
 {{< /highlight >}}

-It's because we need it to be curried, so we can "prefill" the interceptor, with whatever function we want.
+It's because we need it to be curried, so we can "prefill" the interceptor, with whatever function we want, `console.log` in this case:
-In this case we need `console.log`:
 {{< highlight jsx >}}
 const tapLog = tap(console.log);
 {{< /highlight >}}